shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Lightning: Single target spells can be cast as an action, bonus action, or reaction.
 -   Thunder: Every action you take is incredibly loud.
 Creatures within your Cast Range gain advantage on Stealth rolls, and you gain advantage on Perception checks.
 -   Poison: Damaging a creature imposes disadvantage to their next ability check, saving throw, or attack roll.
 -   Acid: Damaging a creature lowers their AC by 1.
+This effect can stack.
 -   Radiant: Spells you cast and targets you effect shed light in a 5ft radius.
+Creatures have advantage when attacking a target you’re lighting up.
 -   Force: When you deal damage, creatures you damage must make a Strength saving throw or get knocked 10ft away from you.
 -   Necrotic: When you deal 5 or more Necrotic damage to a creature, it becomes marked.
 A marked creature takes an extra 1d4 necrotic damage whenever they take damage of another type.
 This effect can stack.
--   Psychic: When you damage a creature, it must make a Wisdom saving throw.
-On a failed save, randomly choose one feature or spell that is has.
+-   Psychic: When you damage a creature, it must choose one feature or spell that it has.
 It can’t use that chosen feature or spell.

 These effects are bound by your Spell Duration and Tether Range.